shareef12/ctfd-portable-challenges-plugin/README.md

 **description**
 * Type: Multiline text
-* Usage: The the body text of the challenge.
+* Usage: The the body text of the challenge in markdown.
 If HTML tags are used, they will be rendered.

 **tags** (optional)
 * Type: List of single line text items